sage-ali/sage-ali/README.md

 ## About Me

-Ali Tosin Agboola is a motivated junior software support developer with experience in Python and a strong background in object-oriented programming (OOP).
+Ali is a motivated junior software support developer with experience in Python and a strong background in object-oriented programming (OOP).
-Currently pursuing a Master's degree in Data Analytics and Technologies, Ali is seeking a full-time position where he can contribute to software deployment, data Analysis, SQL scripting, and software development.
+Currently pursuing a Master's degree in Data Analytics and Technologies, Ali is seeking a full-time position where he can contribute to software deployment and data science projects.

-- 🌱 I’m currently learning Python, React, Sass and Django
+- 🌱 I’m currently learning React, Sass and Django
 - 👯 I’m looking to collaborate on beginner friendly project with lots of learning oppurtunity

 ## Contact Me